justquick/django-native-tags/README.rst

 Other features of Native Tags:

  * Keyword argument parsing
- * Quoted strings parsed corectly
+ * Quoted strings parsed correctly
- * No ``{% load %}`` tags required
+ * Add templatetags to Django's builtins (no ``{% load %}`` required)
  * Auto resolve of template variables

-The real power of the module comes in the Contrib Add Ons which has tons of tags right out of the box, ready to use.
+The real power of the module comes in the contrib add ons which has tons of tags for various uses including comparisons, regex operations, math operations, and much more.
+By default it is a functional replacement to `James Bennett`_'s `django-template-utils`_ right out of the box
-Proper use of the Contrib Add Ons makes this app a functional replacement to `James Bennett`_'s `django-template-utils`_

 .. _django-template-utils: http://bitbucket.org/ubernostrum/django-template-utils/
 .. _James Bennett: http://www.b-list.org/